Siddpawar9222/Obsidian-Vault/Java/008-SolidPrinciple/5-DI.md

 - Spring injects the appropriate **implementation** (like `CreditCardPayment`) at runtime

 - Now your `PaymentService` is **loosely coupled** and **easy to switch/test/extend**

+   Note :
+   PaymentService does NOT decide the payment type.
+Spring decides it BEFORE the app starts
+     You can use @Primary, @Qualifier,@Strategy Design Pattern or profile based  bean.
+     Above one just for demo for dependency Injection example.

 ---